shilpi-gupta-mzn/Endogenous-OWL-Overlays/README.md

 ### Step 4 – Result Visualization
 * The reasoning outcomes are documented and provided in this repository in the form of screenshots.

+### Step 5 – Model Update and Additional Assertions
+* The reasoner-inferred assertions are added to the original model as facts (stored in the program files).
+* After execution, additional overlay assertions are generated based on the updated model.